OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/ins/act.md

 ---
 title: act
-description: OpenBBTerminal offers user-friendly, Python-based tools to gauge insider activity data for a given stock ticker from Business Insider.
+description: "OpenBBTerminal offers user-friendly, Python-based tools to gauge insider" activity data for a given stock ticker from Business Insider.
 The available functions not only assemble the raw data but also provide you with an elaborate chart outlining past insider activities.